 Early identification of this cancer makes it easier to treat and cure, as a person may go on to live without colorectal cancer for a long time after the diagnosis.
 If cancer doesn’t return the following 5 years, the individual will be viewed as cured.
 Diagnosis of colorectal cancer is made based on the symptoms manifested by individuals, and by performing a progression of tests to check for possible causes of the symptoms.

-Histopathology: An automated immunohistochemistry will be conducted to check specific staining, and differences between the tumour cells and immune cells using Ventana Benchmark Ultra.
+• Histopathology: An automated immunohistochemistry will be conducted to check specific staining, and differences between the tumor cells and immune cells using Ventana Benchmark Ultra.

-Biopsy: This involves testing of tumours and tissues using the Cobas 4800 system.
+• Biopsy: This involves testing of tumors and tissues using the Cobas 4800 system.

-Immunoassay analysis: The marking of tumours within the colon and rectum will be done by using the Cobas E411 analyzer.
+• Immunoassay analysis: The marking of tumors within the colon and rectum will be done by using the Cobas E411 analyzer.

 Prevention and Treatment